huiber121/Roommate-finder-Web-application-/credentials/README.md

 6. Database password: admin1234
 7. Database name (basically the name that contains all your tables): group-4-db
 8. Instructions on how to use the above information.

+SSH'ing into the server:
+* use the ssh command in a 'nix environment (to do)

+* using PuTTY:
+1. use PuTTY Key Generator to create a private key.
+Save this to a file.
+2. launch PuTTY.
+Go to Connection->SSH->Auth, and click "browse" for the private key.
+Use your private key.
+3. Go to Session (at the top). put the SSH hostname into the Host Name box.
+Port is 22.
+Click open to SSH into our EC2 instance.

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>